sigstore/fulcio/docs/setup.md

 Be sure to run `gcloud auth application-default login` before `docker-compose up` so that your credentials are mounted on the container.

+### Tink

+The Tink signing backend uses an on-disk signer loaded from an encrypted Tink keyset and certificate chain, where the first certificate in the chain certifies the public key from the Tink keyset.
+The Tink keyset must be encrypted with a GCP KMS key, and stored in a JSON format.
+The CA can either run as an intermediate CA chaining up to an offline root CA, or as a root CA.

+**Tink keysets use strong security defaults and are the most secure way to store an encryption key locally.**

+The supported Tink keysets are:
+* ECDSA P-256, SHA256 hash
+* ECDSA P-384, SHA512 hash
+* ECDSA P-521, SHA512 hash
+* ED25519

+Configuration:
+* `--ca=tinkca`
+* `--tink-kms-resource=gcp-kms://<resource>`, also supporting `aws-kms://`
+* `--tink-keyset-path=/...`, a JSON-encoded encrypted Tink keyset
+* `--tink-cert-chain-path=/...`, a PEM-encoded certificate chain

+Be sure to run `gcloud auth application-default login` before `docker-compose up` so that your credentials are mounted on the container.

 ### Google Cloud Platform CA Service

 The GCP CA Service signing backend delegates creation and signing of the certificates